table of contents

 - --validators VALIDATORS

-- Validators configuration file (JSON).
+- Validators configuration as inline JSON or a JSON file path.
 Defines field validators for Pydantic v2 models.
 Keys are model names, values contain validator definitions with field, function, and mode.

 - --wrap-string-literal